More Restriction Is Often Mistaken for Better Training: Why a Long Line Can Be Part of “Solving Pulling”

 Sniffing Matters More Than Many People Realize

 Walks are not only about mileage, how many triggers you pass that your dog tolerates, how “good and tired” they are after, etc. For dogs, sniffing is information gathering, decompression, and engagement with the environment.
-Very important for a dog that we want to be regulated.
-So when every attempt to investigate is stopepd by a short leash, the walk can become more frustrating and less satisfying.
+Very important things for a dog that we want to be regulated.
+So when every attempt to investigate is stopped by a short leash, the walk can become more frustrating and less satisfying.

 This is why after walks many people report: